Search Engine Results Pages (SERPs)

 Image Source: Google

 Pay per Click (PPC) is an ethical method in search engine marketing.
-You must have seen the featured ads on Google or Bing search engines.
+You must have seen the featured Google ads or ads on Bing search engines.

 For example, if you want to book flight tickets to New York.
 When you search for this keyword phrase in a search engine, you will see featured ads just below the search box.
 You can recognize it by seeing ads with them.